 We know boring stuff comes around the brown box.

 They certainly can.
 As I just said, it’s virtually a workshop in a book.
 There’s a couple of videos in there that have got all the training in.
-You’re going to put it in the show notes, but it’s just very simple stevebrossman.com/selfsell.
+It’s just very simple stevebrossman.com/selfsell.
 Jump in, watch it, read it, but most importantly, implement it.